JesseBausell/hs6PROCESS_SEABASS/README.md

 Seabass_header_ACS5.mat

 Program Description:
 hs6PROCESS_SEABASS processes raw field-collected backscattering coefficients following a series of steps.
 It is outfitted to process raw data contained in Hydrosoft-output ascii (.dat) files.
-Hydrosoft is a free software package provided by HOBI Labs for processing of its optical oceanographic instrumentation.
-It should be able to process data regardless of the number of channels a particular Hydroscat possesses (e.g. Hydroscat-6, Hydroscat-4, or Hydroscat-2), however data must have two fluorescence channels. hs6PROCESS_SEABASS can also differentiate between uncorrected backscattering, sigma-corrected backscattering, and uncorrected "beta" values; it rejects the later two of these.Steps are outlined below:
+Hydrosoft is a free software package provided by HOBI Labs for preliminary processing of its optical oceanographic instrumentation.
   1. Reads ascii data.
 Accepts uncorrected backscattering coefficients and uncorrected fluorescence.
   2. Calculates particulate backscattering coefficients (bbp)
     a.
 Calculates wavelength-dependent backscattering coefficients of pure-water using methods devised by Morrel (1974)
     b.
-Subtracts pure-water backscattering coefficients from uncorrected backscattering coefficients
+Subtracts pure-water backscattering coefficients from total (uncorrected) backscattering coefficients
-  3. Time stamps bbp spectra (and corresponding fluorescence measurements).
-Synchronizes bbp spectra with processed ac-s data upon user's      request.
+  3. Time stamps bbp and fl spectra.
+It can also synchronize bbp spectra with ac-s data processed by acsPROCESS_SEABASS
-  4. QA/QC hs6 data. bbp spectra + fluorescence measurements are flagged and removed if bbp are less than zero or greater than 0.5 /m
+  4. QA/QC hs6 data.
+Individual bbp spectra + fluorescence measurements are flagged for removal if bbp are less than zero or greater than      0.5 /m
   5. Produces SeaBASS-formatted ascii (.txt) file containing time-stamped bbp spectra/fluorescence values with depths at which they were        sampled
   6. Depth-bin bbp and fl spectra.
     a.
 Sigma-correct bbp spectra according to Doxaran et al. (2016) using depth-binned absorption spectra measured with ac-s.
-A binned absorption spectrum are chosen for each bbp spectrum using nearest neighbor approach.
+A binned absorption spectrum is chosen for each bbp spectrum using nearest neighbor approach.
     b. bbp and fl are depth-binned at using the same bin size as the absorption spectra used to sigma-correct them
   7. Produces SeaBASS-formatted ascii (.txt) file(s) containing depth-binned bbp and fl average spectra and standard deviations.